Tax savings at a glance

 How it works out

-Lisa can claim Handicapped Parent Relief (S$14,000) on her father who is staying with her.
-Though her mother is not living with her, she can claim Parent Relief (S$5,500) on her mother who is 55 and above, assuming she incurred S$2,000 or more in supporting her in 2023 and her mother’s annual income is not more than S$4,000.
+Lisa can claim Parent Relief (Disability) of S$14,000 on her father who is staying with her.
+As her mother is also living with her, she can claim Parent Relief of S$9,000 on her mother who is 55 and above, assuming her mother’s annual income is not more than S$8,000 in 2024.

 Additional tips: